pinkpong111/Resolution-Based-Information-Theory/README.md

   → Escalate only on performance degradation

 Noise
-  Resolution requirement: none
+  Resolution requirement: none at current resolution No structure detectable at current layer resolution → Buffer or discard (policy-defined)
-  No structure at any resolution
+  → Upper layer may identify latent vectors within noise
-  → Discard: nothing to preserve
+     that are invisible at current resolution
 ```

 ### 8.3 Classification as Resolution Matching